xddxdd/blog/source/_posts/en/article/modify-website/docker-share-network-namespace-bird-high-availability.lantian/index.md

 The IP allocation is gone.
 Upon further inspection on the PowerDNS container, I realized that since I have [Watchtower](https://github.com/containrrr/watchtower) automatically updating images to the latest version, and my building server updated PowerDNS's image, the PowerDNS container has been recreated.

-Since `service` in `network_mode` is in fact a convenience function provided by `docker-compose`, and is assigned by container ID on Docker level, when PowerDNS container was recreated, the network namespace for Bird container is lost as well.
+Since `service` in `network_mode` is, in fact, a convenience function provided by `docker-compose`, and is assigned by container ID on Docker level, when PowerDNS container was recreated, the network namespace for Bird container is lost as well.

-Now if I attempt to restart the Bird container, Docker will show an error about unable to find the container with the original ID.
+Now, if I attempt to restart the Bird container, Docker will show an error about unable to find the container with the original ID.
 Here the complexity arises: if I run `docker-compose up -d` again, instead of recreating containers, `docker-compose` simply tries to start existing containers, which will fail.

-Therefore, I need a container that is always running and never updated for the network namespace, and attach PowerDNS and Bird containers, which may be updated any time, onto the long running container, to avoid issues when updating containers.
+Therefore, I need a container that is always running and never updated for the network namespace, and attach PowerDNS and Bird containers, which may be updated any time, onto the long-running container, to avoid issues when updating containers.

 Scheme 2: Three Containers
 --------------------------

-I chose the [Busybox container](https://hub.docker.com/_/busybox?tab=tags) to run forever, since it's small enough and occupies negligible memory space.
-The latest version of Busybox is 1.31.1 when I am writing this post, but since images of 1.31.1 is still updated periodically, I chose the image for 1.31.0, which was last updated 3 months ago.
+I chose the [Busybox container](https://hub.docker.com/_/busybox?tab=tags) to run forever since it's small enough and occupies negligible memory space.
+The latest version of Busybox was 1.31.1 when I was writing this post, but since images of 1.31.1 was still updated periodically, I chose the image for 1.31.0, which was last updated 3 months ago.

-I run `tail -f /dev/null` with Busybox, so it will run forever without eating CPU cycles.
-In addition, I set labels to the container to prevent Watchtower from auto updating it.
+I run `tail -f /dev/null` forever with Busybox without it eating CPU cycles.
+In addition, I set labels to the container to prevent Watchtower from auto-updating it.

 Here is my updated config file: